becomingahacker/cloud-cml-img/README.md

 # cloud-cml-img
-Build CML Image for Becoming a Hacker Lab on EC2 Image Builder
+Build CML **Compute** Image for Becoming a Hacker Lab on Google Cloud Platform